County Hall, Sligo

 County Hall (Áras an Chontae, Sligeach) is a municipal facility at Riverside, Sligo, County Sligo, Ireland.

 History

 Originally meetings of Sligo County Council were held at Sligo Courthouse.
 The county council moved to modern facilities at Riverside in June 1979.
-The building was substantially re-modeled, to a design by Murray O'Laoire, to create a new council chamber and reception area: the new facilities were opened by Noel Dempsey, Minister for the Environment and Local Government, in June 2001.
+The building was substantially re-modeled, to a design by Murray Ó Laoire Architects, to create a new council chamber and reception area: the new facilities were opened by Noel Dempsey, Minister for the Environment and Local Government, in June 2001.